kapilpendse/infantcribcamera/README.md

 ## Setup Instructions ##

+1. Download the AWS IoT Device SDK and mbedTLS library from the links above (common prerequisites section)
-Open a bash terminal and type in the following commands:
+2. Open a bash terminal and type in the following commands:

 ~~~~
 mkdir ~/ai-iot-demo
 cd ~/ai-iot-demo